 George’s name is inscribed below that of his mother, on the lower front face of the tombstone.
 Eliza’s name is on a side panel.
 A small plaque next to it says: “A woman who loved cherry blossoms rests here in peace.”

 The cemetery, officially called Yokohama Foreign General Cemetery, is on a hill overlooking the harbor.
-The neighborhood — once called the Bluff and today Yamate — was neighborhood of many foreign residents.
+The neighborhood — once called the Bluff and today Yamate — was favored by foreign residents.

 The cemetery has about 4,200 graves, many dating from Yokohama’s early growth as a major port city.
 As Japan underwent rapid modernization in the Meiji era, the government hired several thousand foreigners as teachers and technical advisers.
 Some stayed permanently in Japan and are buried here.
 Others include sailors, missionaries, businessmen and many victims of the Great Kanto Earthquake of 1923 that leveled much of Yokohama.